Benjas333/AutoSendNewFilesDiscord/README.md

-# Auto Send New Files Webhook
+# Auto Send New Files Discord
 Do you want to automatically send new files from a directory of your computer to a Discord Webhook?
 Well now you can with this code.
 Don't worry anymore about taking the time to search the file and sending it manually.
 This code will automatically do it for you.

 ![](assets/discordExample.png)